tortiz7/microblog_VPC_deployment/README.md

 **The Web Server EC2**
 1. Go back to the EC2 services page in AWS and click "Launch Instance" to create our second EC2.
-2. Name the EC2 "Web_Server" and select "Ubuntu" as the OS Image.
+2. Name the EC2 `Web_Server` and select "Ubuntu" as the OS Image.
 3. Select a t3.micro as the instance type.
 4. Select the key pair you just created as your method of SSH'ing into the EC2.
 5. In "Network Settings", select the VPC we configured in Step 1 for this EC2.